(3 minute read)

 **Subscribe at the bottom to receive the rest of the "My Career Change" series to your inbox.**

 FYI- This article is for those of you who know what field you want to work in, but aren't sure how to make it happen.
 If you're still lacking clarity on what you want to do, check out my post on how to figure out what to do with your life.

 With that being said, let's dig in.

-I'm in the middle of crafting a career transition for myself, from program coordination/management to digital marketing.
-On top of my work as a career coach, I almost always have other contract work going on on the side--I love variety, I feel more secure with multiple sources of income, and in my work as a contractor/freelancer, I can experiment with things to help you (my community) succeed and get work in your own field (or desired field) as a contractor/freelancer as well!
+I'm in the middle of crafting a career transition for myself, where I'll be building a freelancing career in digital marketing from the ground up.
+On top of my work as a career coach, I often have other contract work going on on the side--I love variety, I feel more secure with multiple sources of income, and in my work as a contractor/freelancer, I can experiment with things to help you (my community) succeed and get work in your own field (or desired field) as a contractor/freelancer as well!

 I'm in school right now a couple of evenings a week for a digital marketing program, and I'll be kicking off a new side-career (soon!) as a digital marketer when it's done in mid-September.

 Even though I'm still in school, I've already begun with career change step #1: Research.